kminhta/tenra/README.md

 # Tenra

-Measure and optimize the environmental impact of LLM workloads.
+Measure and optimize the environmental impact of AI workloads.

 ## Quick Start